Liberatii/documentation/docs/reference/supported_oracle_syntax/triggers.rst

 **2.** System triggers don't support this yet (can be emulated with Postgres event triggers).

-**3.** PostgreSQL doesn't support referencing NEW pseudo records in DELETE trigger's WHEN clause and OLD pseudo-record in INSERT trigger's WHEN clause (referencing them in the trigger's function body is ok).
+**3.** PostgreSQL doesn't support referencing NEW pseudo records in the DELETE trigger's WHEN clause and OLD pseudo-records in the INSERT trigger's WHEN clause (referencing them in the trigger's function body is ok).

 **4.** UPDATE(column) in the STATEMENT trigger doesn't support it.

-|